huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Blondie
 - [ ] No Doubt

 #### What American novel was dismissed by H.L.
-Mencken as “no more than a glorified anecdote”?
+Mencken as "no more than a glorified anecdote"?

 - [ ] The Sun Also Rises
 - [x] The Great Gatsby